soklet/soklet/README.md

 In practice, you will likely want to tie in to whatever Dependency Injection library your application uses and have the DI infrastructure vend your instances.<br/><br/>
-Here's how it might look if you use [Guice](https://github.com/google/guice):
+Here's how it might look if you use [Google Guice](https://github.com/google/guice):

 ```java
 Injector injector = Guice.createInjector(new MyExampleAppModule());